How do you read your gas or electricity bill? And what contributes to the price you pay? Here’s everything you need to know about your energy bill.

 Energy bills are a big concern for most of us.
 The amount we have to pay each month has rocketed over the last couple of years, putting household finances under extraordinary pressure.

-But how do we read an energy bill?
-And what contributes to it?
+How do you read an energy bill?
+And what contributes to an energy bill?
 Here we explain your energy bill in depth.

-If you’re struggling, see how to get help with gas and electricity bills.
-You could also do an energy comparison to find the best gas and electricity deals for you.
+If you’re struggling, see how to get help with gas and electricity bills. .

 How to read your energy bill